-How What - What we are doing -- How we are doing it -The Hitachi Group Health and Safety Policy is shared with Group companies worldwide as part of our efforts to create •Establishing occupational safe, secure, comfortable and healthy workplace that are accident-free.
-We are working to continuously improve Grouphealth and safety Policy and promotion management systems wide occupational health and safety management systems under the Health and Safety Management Division, which is structure responsible for promoting occupational health and safety in the Hitachi Group. •Conducting occupational health and safety risk Achievements in FY 2021 •Carrying out appropriate Number of fatal accidents 12: 2 (Hitachi Group), 0 (Hitachi, Ltd.) Target 0 occupational health and 1 Figures are calendar year-based (January-December) 2 Including contractors achi Group), 3 (Hitachi, Ltd.) corded in 2018 (Hitachi Group), rded in 2018 (Hitachi, Ltd.) mber) ifying, assessing and mitigating the risks of high-risk activities and equipment agnoses when fatal accidents occurred at Group companies outside of Japan, stems in the relevant region, reviewed action plans, and strived to improve safety according to the stress-check: 12.8% ess than 10.4%) ved special health guidance: 40.3% (estimate)
+The Hitachi Group Health and Safety Policy is shared with Group companies worldwide as part of our efforts to create safe, secure, comfortable and healthy workplace that are accident-free.
+We are working to continuously improve Groupwide occupational health and safety management systems under the Health and Safety Management Division, which is responsible for promoting occupational health and safety in the Hitachi Group.

+Achievements in FY 2021 Number of fatal accidents 12: 2 (Hitachi Group), 0 (Hitachi, Ltd.) Target 0 1 Figures are calendar year-based (January-December) 2 Including contractors Initiatives for preventing work- related accidents Number of lost-time accidents 1: 434 (Hitachi Group), 3 (Hitachi, Ltd.) Target 253 which is half the number recorded in 2018 (Hitachi Group), 3 which is half the number recorded in 2018 (Hitachi, Ltd.) 1 Figures are calendar year-based (January-December) Globally expanded our processes of identifying, assessing and mitigating the risks of high-risk activities and equipment ri Occupational health and safety isk assessment Conducted independent outside safety diagnoses when fatal accidents occurred at Group companies outside of Japan, worked to strengthen health and safety systems in the relevant region, reviewed action plans, and strived to improve safety awareness Percentage of employees with high stress according to the stress-check: 12.8% Employee health promotion Target 10% decrease from fiscal 2020 (less than 10.4%) impleyee media. promotion Percentage of employees who have received special health guidance: 40.3% (estimate) Target 40% of employees